-Following the effectiveness of the 2020 Plan, the Company will not make any further grants under the 2014 Equity Incentive Plan (2014 Plan).
-However, the 2014 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
-Shares of common stock subject to awards granted under the 2014 Plan that are forfeited or lapse unexercised and which following the effective date of the 2020 Plan are not issued under the 2014 Plan will be available for issuance under the 2020 Plan.
+Following the effectiveness of the 2020 Plan, the Company ceased making grants under the 2014 Equity Incentive Plan (2014 Plan).
+However, the 2014 Plan continues to govern the terms and conditions of the outstanding awards granted under it.
+Shares of common stock subject to awards granted under the 2014 Plan that are forfeited or lapse unexercised and which following the effective date of the 2020 Plan were not issued under the 2014 Plan are available for issuance under the 2020 Plan.